What is hands-on learning?

 All of the STEM Sports® curricula are focused around the hands-on approach to learning.
 In each of our sports kits, equipped with all of the sport and science supplies called for in the curriculum, students are active parts of each module and the learning process.
 Students have the opportunity to learn the curriculum at their own speed and through a trial-and-error approach.
 By utilizing the engineering design process (EDP), our students are able to understand the material on a deeper level that allows them to effectively use it in the future.

 The importance of hands-on learning during the COVID-19 pandemic:

 The Covid-19 pandemic has caused schools across the United States and the world to close for the remainder of the school year.
 This has forced schools to implement online learning that kids, with the help and guidance of parents, do from home.
 This new technology-based learning has taken a lot of the hands-on learning out of their curriculum.

 Hands-on learning is important to student comprehension and retention, especially during primary education.
 STEM Sports®, along with other education companies, see the importance of hands-on learning and making it available to parents to implement at home during this difficult time.

 Studies show that physical activity helps improve student academic performance.
 By combining education and physical activity, STEM Sports®’ curricula sets students up to have success in science, technology, engineering and mathematics.

 STEM Sports® is now offering free sample lessons of our curricula!
-There are samples in STEM Basketball, STEM Football, STEM Soccer, STEM Volleyball and STEM BMX.
+There are samples in STEM Basketball, STEM Football, STEM Soccer and STEM Volleyball.
 This wide range of options makes it easy for parents to cater to their child’s sports interests to make the lesson a fun, exciting way to improve STEM literacy.
 Samples are also differentiated by grade-bands: grades 3-5 and grades 6-8.